viczem/ansible-keepass/README.md

     python kpsock.py ~/.keepass/database.kdbx

-The command will creates UNIX socket in the same directory as KeePass file.
+The command will creates UNIX socket in a system temp directory.
+Only one socket
 > **WARNING**: The KeePass file and password are stay decrypted in memory while the socket is open.

 The socket timeout is 1 minute since past access (will be closed automatically when not used).
-To change timeout use `--ttl` argument (see help `python kpsock.py -h`)
+To change timeout use `--ttl` argument.
+For logging requests in a file use `--log` (default `--log-level` is `INFO`).

+For help `python kpsock.py --help`

 To send the running command in background press <kbd>CTRL</kbd>+<kbd>Z</kbd> and execute `bg` (`fg` to get the job into the foreground again).